nwsmonster/pve-lab/README.md

 [![license](https://img.shields.io/github/license/nwsmonster/pve-lab?logo=unlicense&logoColor=white)](https://unlicense.org/)
 ![GitHub issues](https://img.shields.io/github/issues-raw/nwsmonster/pve-lab)

 This project represents my Proxmox-based homelab.
 It is not an instructional guide or tutorial, but hopefully can be of educational use to someone.
+See [Decision Records](DECISION_RECORDS.md) to understand the madness.

 ## Goals